 If your USA customer service call center is a miserable place to work then how can you expect great service from its associates?

-It does not matter if you are running a center with an insurance, banking, pure customer care or sales vertical.
+It does not matter if you are running a center with insurance, banking, pure customer care, or sales vertical.
 You can, and in my opinion, must make the environment enjoyable.
 Check out the Expivia Call Center Culture…how we hire and operate!

 Poor Management Training